-Sublingual progesterone appears to achieve high and more physiological progesterone levels but has a very short duration and necessitates administration several times per day (Wiki; Wiki-Graph).
+Sublingual progesterone appears to achieve high and more physiological progesterone levels than oral progesterone but has a short duration of highly elevated progesterone levels similarly and necessitates administration several times per day (Wiki; Graph).
 Moreover, although sublingual progesterone may have been more widely available in the past (Wiki), it is available today only in a couple of Eastern European countries (Wiki).
 It might be available from compounding pharmacies in some countries however.
-While never formally studied, some have described administration of oral micronized progesterone sublingually instead of orally (Aly W., 2019).
+While never formally studied, some have described administration of oral micronized progesterone capsules sublingually instead of orally (Aly W., 2019).
 However, this route is complicated by the fact that this form of progesterone is suspended in oil within gelatin capsules.
 Hence, sublingual administration of oral micronized progesterone is likely to be difficult and potentially unpleasant.
-Freezing of oral micronized progesterone capsules for easier sublingual use has been suggested but little information is available on this as a possible route.

 As an alternative to progesterone, progestins may be used as progestogens instead (Aly W., 2018).
 Many progestins have off-target actions such as weak androgenic and/or glucocorticoid activity that make them unfavorable for use in transfeminine hormone therapy (Kuhl, 2005; Aly W., 2018).
 Examples of such progestins include medroxyprogesterone acetate (MPA) and most of the 19-nortestosterone derivatives like norethisterone and levonorgestrel (Kuhl, 2005; Aly W., 2018).
 In any case, there are a number of progestins with more favorable profiles that can be used instead and with fewer concerns (Kuhl, 2005).
 Some examples of such progestins include low-dose cyproterone acetate (CPA) (Aly W., 2019), drospirenone (Aly W., 2019), dienogest, nomegestrol acetate (NOMAC), hydroxyprogesterone caproate (OHPC), and dihydroxyprogesterone acetophenide (DHPA; also known as algestone acetophenide).
 These are all progestogens without undesirable off-target activities (Kuhl, 2005).
 Dydrogesterone is another progestin without unfavorable off-target activity but has an atypical progestogenic profile and isn’t guaranteed to produce the same full spectrum of progestogenic effect as non-oral progesterone and other progestogens (Wiki).
 In contrast to progesterone, no progestins are known to produce neurosteroid metabolites or associated activity (Kuhl, 2005).